 U.S. national security in the Digital Age

-White House officials should rethink technology challenges of national security
+White House officials should rethink the technology challenges of national security.

 It is heartening to many of us in the defense and intelligence communities to see such strong White House commitment to having a cyber czar who will report directly to the president and serve on the National Security Council.
 That is truly a step forward for our country as digital technology engulfs every aspect of our public and private lives.

 However, cybersecurity is only one dimension of the strategic technology challenges that face the U.S. national security enterprise.
 And therefore, it is high time that the White House rethought the role NSC should play in leading the charge in addressing those technology challenges.
 Indeed, it is high time that a deputy adviser for technology spearheaded national security technology issues.
 To not do so would be a huge missed opportunity and the source of a long-term, strategic competitive disadvantage for the U.S. national security posture.

 The deputy adviser for technology should have a steady hand and a vigilant eye on the convergence of five critical, complementary technologies at the core of U.S. national security: information and communications technologies (ICT), cybersecurity, sensors, platforms (i.e., space-based, airborne, mobile) and geospatial technologies.

 Why those five?
 Many people have made the case for cybersecurity technology very well — including President Barack Obama, who has highlighted the cyber vulnerabilities in the ubiquitous ICT infrastructure on which the U.S. national security enterprise fundamentally depends.
 Beyond cybersecurity, however, the implementation of our ICT infrastructure is so disjointed that we suffer from chronic information-sharing and collaboration problems.